Assault on Copenhagen (1659): Aftermath

 At about five in the morning on 11 February the Swedes gave up and retreated.
 They had taken severe losses, with around 2,000 dead.
 Beyond Copenhagen's walls, 600 bodies were counted, though many more had perished in the ice-cold water and were never found.
 Many more were wounded, with at least 900 wounded sent to Köge and Roskilde for treatment.
 The Danes had only suffered about 20 dead.

 Although the Swedish forces had retreated, the siege of the capital continued.
 The Dutch in the spring of 1659 sent a second fleet and army under Vice-Admiral De Ruyter to further reinforce the city and cut the Swedish supply lines so that the siege would have to be lifted altogether.
 After Nyborg had been taken by a Dutch-Danish force in the Battle of Nyborg, the Danish Isles were completely abandoned by the Swedes.

 On 24 March 1659, Frederick III enacted the expanded privileges he had promised Copenhagen's citizens in exchange for their fortification of the city.
 Because this gave common citizens privileges previously reserved only for the nobility, it added to the growing tensions between the monarchy and the nobility.
 These tensions eventually culminated in the 1660 state of emergency in Denmark.

-Although the Dano-Dutch victory in Copenhagen forced Charles X to abandon ambitions of a complete conquest of Denmark, it was not the impetuous for peace negotiations.
+Although the Dano-Dutch victory in Copenhagen forced Charles X to abandon ambitions of a complete conquest of Denmark, it was not the impetus for peace negotiations.
 It was only following the death of Charles X that the regency council of his successor, King Charles XI, immediately began efforts to end the war on all fronts.
 Negotiations were opened and the Treaty of Copenhagen was signed on 27 May 1660, marking the conclusion of the Second Northern War between Sweden and the alliance of Denmark-Norway and the Polish–Lithuanian Commonwealth.
 Through the treaty, Sweden ceded its claims to the Danish Isles, Bornholm, and Trondheim in exchange for freedom of transit through the Danish-controlled straits.
 In conjunction with the Treaty of Roskilde, it ended a generation of warfare and established the present-day borders of Denmark and Sweden.